Ayyā Tathālokā Therī

 is the founding abbess of Dhammadharini‘s Sonoma Mountain Bhikkhunī Monastery in Penngrove and the Aranya Bodhi Awakening Forest Hermitage on the Sonoma Coast in Northern California.

 Some of her Dhamma talks are available at http://dharmaseed.org/teacher/468/.

-Willa Thaniya Reid (formerly Ajahn Thaniya), has been practising formal Buddhist meditation since the 80s.
+Willa Thaniya Reid (formerly Ajahn Thaniya), has been practicing formal Buddhist meditation since the 80s.
 Her primary training has been through the Thai Forest Tradition of Luang Por Chah.
-The Forest Tradition is in harmony with her affinity for the natural world and for reflective teachings.
-For 18 years she was part of the monastic community of this tradition based in England.
-As the senior nun of Cittaviveka for eight years, she offered support to the lay and monastic community; teaching retreats in the UK, USA, Europe and Australia.
+For 18 years she was part of the monastic community of Cittaviveka, as the senior nun for eight years, she offered support to the lay and monastic community; teaching retreats in the UK, USA, Europe and Australia.
 She brings to her teaching a love for the original suttas of the Buddha.
-For the previous six years she served the community in Melbourne, offering spiritual support to the dying and their families.
+For six years she served the community in Melbourne, offering spiritual support to the dying and their families.
 She has a Masters degree in relationship counselling, and clinical pastoral training.
-In 2015 she returned to New Zealand to develop the Kihikihi Meditation and Yoga Centre with her partner.
+In 2015 she returned to New Zealand to develop the Kihikihi Meditation and Yoga Centre with her partner Eliza.